Working with the Community

 - Tranby National Indigenous Adult Education and Training

 - Tribal Warrior

 Jawun Regional Director, Inner Sydney> Read more

-With a career in project management across construction, engineering and business transformation projects, Fergus is looking forward to bringing his experience in stakeholder engagement, developing requirements and delivering results to the Regional Director role.
+Fergus comes to Jawun from a career in project management across construction, engineering and business transformation projects for both government and the private sector.
+Fergus brings a mix of organisational and business management skills to supplement experience in stakeholder engagement, facilitation and people development to the Regional Director role.

-Fergus has a passion for people development and the mentoring of others to help them be successful and achieve their best.
-This has included involvement in an engineering Indigenous internship program and after school tutoring for Indigenous high school students.
+Fergus has a passion for people development and the mentoring and coaching of others to help them be successful and achieve their best.
+This has included involvement in an engineering Indigenous internship program and tutoring for Indigenous high school students.